 While those models offer both spot and floodlighting (as well as a combination of the two), not every LED light bar provides all three beam angles.
 Generally speaking, you’ll want the long, concentrated light of a spot beam for driving, as its powerful, narrow illumination will allow you to identify far-off hazards before they pose a threat.
 If you’re more interested in using your light bar to illuminate an area - say, a worksite - the width provided by a flood beam angle will likely be more of use to you.

 Despite their advanced technology, LED lights are unfortunately still susceptible to defects caused by water and dust intrusion to their components.
 As with heat issues, though, that concern can almost entirely be addressed by purchasing a model that boasts high-rated protection against those dangers.
 The rating in question is known as ingress protection, or IP; the five scores common to LED light bars (which indicate the hazards they’re tested to protect against) are as follows.

 IP66 – dust, powerful jet-projected water

 IP67 – dust, temporary immersion in up to one meter of water

 IP68 – dust, constant immersion in one meter or more of water

 Adding an LED light bar to your vehicle is one of the easiest ways to improve its capabilities, to add a new degree of safety and usefulness to your everyday truck or off-roader.
-We hope that this guide has given you the information you need in your search for the perfect model.
-If you have any further questions as to which LED light bar best suits your needs - or if you have any other questions about the remarkable power of LED lighting - please feel free to contact one of our friendly and knowledgeable customer service representatives.
+We hope that this guide has given you the information you need to search for the perfect model.
+If you have any further questions about which LED light bar best suits your needs - or if you have any other questions about the remarkable power of LED lighting - please feel free to contact one of our friendly and knowledgeable customer service representatives.